-- There are 3 tests and 1 final exam, 100 points each: Chem 101: Test 1 - Ch 1 - 4 Test 2 - Ch 5 - 8 Test 3 - Ch 9-12 Final: Ch 1-12 unless your teacher has chosen to teach the chapters in a different order than the textbook - You will have 75 minutes each for tests, and 120 minutes for the final exam. - Tests are composed of 25 questions and the final exam is composed of 30 questions (multiple choice or numeric entry).
-All students will be asked equivalent, but not the same, questions. - A missed test or final exam must be made up within 2 days (unless prior approval of an extension is granted for extenuating circumstances) or you will receive a zero.

-- At the end of the course, the lowest test grade will be dropped.
-(One missed test score can therefore be dropped.) - The remaining two tests and the final exam are each worth 25% of course grade.
+- There are 3 tests and 1 final exam, each worth 100 points: - Test 1: Ch 1-4 Test 2: Ch 5-8 Test 3: Ch 9-12 Final: Ch 1-12 - Your facilitator may choose to teach the chapters in an order that differs from the textbook. - You will have 75 minutes for each test and 120 minutes for the final exam. - Tests are composed of 30 questions and the final exam is composed of 40 questions (multiple choice, multiple select, or numeric entry).
+All students will be asked equivalent, but not identical, questions. - At the end of the course, the lowest test grade will be dropped (not the final exam).
+The remaining two tests and the final exam are each worth 25% of your course grade.